 CES has implemented security measures to maintain confidential and proprietary information stored on the Company's information systems.
 In addition, CES has implemented cyber security awareness programs and cyber security auditing procedures to mitigate these risks and identify areas for cyber security improvements.
-However, these measures and technology may not be adequate due to the increasing volume and sophistication of these cyberattacks.
-In addition, the Company has also implemented backup and redundancy measures with respect to certain information technology systems.
+However, these measures and technology may not be adequate due to the increasing volume and sophistication of these cyber-attacks.
+The increased prevalence of employees and consultants working remotely as a result of changing workplace arrangements and the COVID-19 pandemic also has the potential to increase the risk of cyberattacks.

+To assist in mitigating these risks, the Company has also implemented backup and redundancy measures with respect to certain information technology systems.
 However, there is a risk that these measures may not adequately prevent data loss as a result of a security breach or disaster.
 This could result in business disruption, decreased performance, or increased costs, and could have a material adverse effect on the Company's business, financial condition, results of operations and cash flows.